kurai021/animebot/README.md

 Ejemplo: /edamam chocolate
 ```

+### Other commands

+* /bienvenido: Give a welcome message to your friends in your public chat group.

 ## Acknowledgments

 * This software is unofficial!
 It's against the Terms of Service to use this Software to interact with Amino APIs.
 I (the creator of Animebot) am not responsible for any kind of damage (ban / legal actions) done by Narvii, Inc.